syseleven/containerday-workshops/410-sandboxing/README.md

 ## Verify

-* Get the kernel version of the gvisor Pod
+* Get the kernel version of the gVisor Pod

 ```shell
 kubectl -n ${YOURNAME} exec -it gvisorpod -- uname -a